Getting Started

 - Ukulele

-Book a taster lesson before choosing.
+Book a trial/music assessment before choosing.

-Book a taster lesson and our music specialist will inform you in more detail about the best and most cost effective instrument purchasing.
+Yes, it is advisable to have an instrument or provisions of having an instrument; however, our teachers will inform you in more detail about the best and most cost effective instrument purchasing/hire.

 Please head to the 'Register' section of the menu and fill out the form.